bluesky66-dev/kibana/x-pack/plugins/ml/readme.md

 ### Functional tests

-Before running the test server, make sure to quit all other instances of HyperSec.
+Before running the test server, make sure to quit all other instances of Elasticsearch.

 Run the following commands from the `x-pack` directory and use separate terminals for test server and test runner.
-The test server command starts an HyperSec and HyperSec Kibana instance that the tests will be run against.
+The test server command starts an Elasticsearch and Kibana instance that the tests will be run against.

 1. Functional UI tests with `Trial` license (default config):